This spring, a father and son duo in Ottawa, Ont. volunteered to clean up duck nest boxes at the Bill Mason and MacSkimming Outdoor Education Centre.

 The two schools partner with Ducks Unlimited Canada to form the Ottawa Wetland Centre of Excellence.
 However, their usual year-end wetland projects could not go forward due to the ongoing pandemic.

 “[Kevin] needed the waterfront wood duck boxes cleaned out for the season, so I volunteered,” said McMullen.

 “I like to get my children involved in nature and conservation initiatives whenever possible, and so this was a great way to get Liam involved.”

 The process of cleaning the boxes was carefully planned out and executed, with twelve boxes in total placed over several acres of land.
-Some boxes are stationed near ponds, while other border the Ottawa River.
+Some boxes are stationed near ponds, while others border the Ottawa River.

 “We mapped out every nest box, numbered them and provided a detailed account of their contents with an image for Kevin Wallace.
 We used a small ladder, a clamp to hold open the door of the box, and gloves to remove the old content,” said McMullen.

 “Some of the contents included unhatched wood duck eggs, a deceased wood duck chick, lots of feathers, screech owl pellets and more.
 We added a few inches of fresh shavings to the cleaned box and re-secured the door.”